 “I’m giving explicit instruction, and we’re practicing it together, but then I’m releasing them,” she said.

-This is Punahou’s new Teacher’s College Reading Workshop curriculum in action, officially launched last fall to kindergartners through fifth graders, after classroom pilots and targeted professional development for faculty.
+This is Punahou’s Teacher’s College Reading Workshop curriculum in action, officially launched last fall to kindergartners through fifth graders, after classroom pilots and targeted professional development for faculty.
 The reading curriculum was implemented in the Junior School, along with a revised math curriculum for students in kindergarten through grade eight.

 Whereas reading instruction was previously more focused on fiction and in shorter blocks of time, students now spend an hour each day reading and moving through both fiction and nonfiction units.
 While there are set reading targets and specific skills taught at each grade level, students are provided personalized instruction based on their individual reading levels.